eramons/techblog/content/post/asuschromebook_debian.md

 sudo chroot dev/mnt
 ```

-After chroot-ing to the new filesystem, I set the hostname, the root password and created an user with sudo privileges:
+After chroot-ing to the new filesystem, I set the hostname, the root password, created an user and installed some useful packages:

 ```
-pwd
+passwd
 adduser eramon
-cat "absinthe" > /etc/hostname
+cat "chupito" > /etc/hostname
-exit
-sudo sync
+apt-get install locales wicd-curses sudo dpkg-reconfigure locales visudo exit sudo sync
 ```

-To test the new setup is working, I flashed the working mainline kernel we built before to KERN-D. First we need to modify the cmdline in order to get use ROOT-D as the rootfs.
+To test the new setup is working, I flashed the working mainline kernel to KERN-D. For that, I modified the cmdline in order to use ROOT-D as the rootfs.
 ```
 cat "console=ttyS2,115200n8 earlyprintk=ttyS2,115200n8 console=tty1 init=/sbin/init root=PARTUUID=c5e4e377-6d8f-4747-aa1f-6a8eeddf031a rootwait rw noinitrd loglevel=4" > cmdline
 ```

 _NOTE: the PARTUUID of the rootfs partition is hardcoded - it shouldn't but I did not know how to do otherwise_

-To find the PARTUUID of ROOT-D:
+To find out the PARTUUID of ROOT-D:
 ```
 ls -l /dev/disk/by-partuuid/
 ```